Cognism | Blog | Connect

 Then, once you have these guidelines in place, audit your content library.
 Look for themes/topics that would work well being repurposed elsewhere.

-Just keep in mind that not all of your content needs to be repurposed or even should be.
+Remember that not all your content needs to be repurposed or should be.

 • Go with your most popular blog posts.
-They’re already getting traction with your audience; it stands to reason that they’ll work on other platforms too.
+Since they’re already getting traction with your audience, it stands to reason that they’ll work on other platforms, too.

 • Look for content that’s performed well or that your audience has responded to/engaged with.

 • Don’t neglect your evergreen content!
 Most content marketers start with a blog.
-That’s good for repurposing because the content is all there, and it’s pretty much there forever.
+That’s good for repurposing because the content is all there and is pretty much there forever.
 You can use those blogs in so many different ways.

 Here’s an example from Cognism’s content team: